 Many of our clients are nervous about their Social Security Disability hearing because they don’t know what to expect.
-At the Osterhout Disability Law, LLC, we make sure our clients know exactly what to expect and are fully prepared for their Social Security Disability hearing.
+At the Osterhout Berger Disability Law, we make sure our clients know exactly what to expect and are fully prepared for their Social Security Disability hearing.

-Our attorneys and staff have over 50 years of combined experience and we have handled over 20,000 Social Security Disability claims.
-All we do is Social Security Disability cases, and we are very good at our jobs.
+Our attorneys and staff have over 50 years of combined experience and we have handled over 30,000 Social Security Disability claims.
+All we do is Disability cases, and we are very good at our jobs.
 To assist you in having a general understanding of what happens in a Social Security Disability hearing, we are pleased to provide the following information.
 Of course, every hearing is dependent on your specific facts, so we recommend contacting an experienced SSD lawyer.

 To discuss your situation and for assistance in preparing for your Social Security Disability hearing, please schedule a free consultation with our SSD attorney by calling us at 412-794-8003 (locally in the Pittsburgh area) or toll free at 1-866-438-8773 (outside the Pittsburgh calling area).

 What Happens at the Social Security Disability Hearing?